danielkurtsawyer/odin-javascript-todo-list/README.md

 I also was able to get more practice with webpack and npm, as I had to configure webpack to generate the HTML file, bundle javascript code, and load different assets.
 I used npm to install the loaders as well as the date-fns library, which was useful for formatting and storing and working with dates.
 Overall, this was a fun project from start to finish and I believe that I learned a lot over the course of working on this.

+The final aspect of this project was to allow data persistence through the use of the Web Storage API.

 A live demo of this project can be found at: https://danielkurtsawyer.github.io/odin-javascript-todo-list/.